Living in Thailand with Kids: Real Costs & Family Life (2026)

 • Always wear a full-face helmet.
 Not only is it much safer in case of an accident, but the visor also protects you from sand, insects, rain, and sun.

 • Never have more than 3 people on a scooter, and by that, I mean 2 adults and one child at most.
-Since we have two small children, we usually split up: one adult and one child per scooter.
+Since we have two small children, we usually split up: one adult and one child per scooter or we take a car.

 • If your children are too small to hold on by themselves, take them in a baby carrier.
 They can wear helmets in it too.
 There are also special cushions that extend the seat of the scooter, giving the child more space.